 Step 2: Printing

 Magic cards are printed in a process called offset printing.
-In offset printing each of the 4 printing colors (CMYK) are printed separately from one another.
+In offset printing each of the 4 printing colors (CMYK**) are printed separately from one another.
+Additionally, there’s a 2nd layer of black specifically for the card’s text and borders.
 Each color being printed separately gives us room for errors to happen at each color.
 Single or multiple color channels can run low on ink, have too much ink, have something obstruct the channel (like a splotch), or have the rubber rollers not properly cleaned between passes resulting in all sorts of neat misprints, which I cover in the beginners guide to misprints.
 Here's a video that describes offset printing better than I could:

 Step 3: Cutting